 No significant lawsuit is pending against the Company.
-An administrative lawsuit is pending in connection with the Company's multiple double tracks project.
-It is an administrative lawsuit with the Kanto Regional Development Bureau Chief as the defendant, in which the annulment of the approval given to the urban planning project for the segment between Yoyogi-Uehara and Umegaoka stations is sought.
+An administrative lawsuit had been pending in connection with the Company's multiple double tracks project.
+It was an administrative lawsuit with the Kanto Regional Development Bureau Chief as the defendant, in which the annulment of the approval given to the urban planning project for the segment between Yoyogi-Uehara and Umegaoka stations was sought.
+However, the lawsuit was withdrawn by the plaintiff on April 1, 2016.